Wile Cup: 2004-05: Second Season

 2004-05 Champion Jake Cruise with President Corey Fischer.

-A new Wile Cup champion would be crowned in Croqsoc's second season, as Gelinas had graduated and would not be able to defend his title (documents show that Gelinas actually graduated in December 2003, and in effect, his student status should have ended.
-Although enrolled in student housing through the spring, some dispute his eligibility in winning the Wile Cup.
-Opposition to his status has dissipated over time).
+A new Wile Cup champion would be crowned in Croqsoc's second season, as Gelinas had graduated and would not be able to defend his title.
 President Wile had also graduated, allowing Fischer to step up from Vice-President and lead the club.
 The new season may have brought in a crop of hopefuls to mix in with the sophomore players, but it opened identically as the previous campaign, with Van Kleeck again taking the Autumn Classic tournament.
 After he was victorious at November Reign II, it looked like the Wile Cup was a lock for Van Kleeck.
 However, by the time the Masters of the University came around, it was a three-horse race to the finish.
 Jacob E. Cruise led in the points standings with 23, followed by Erica Drake (22) and Van Kleeck (21).
 Incredibly, first-round collapses by Drake and Van Kleeck kept them out of vying for the Cup in the final, automatically awarding Cruise the club championship even before the final round.
 By finishing in 4th, Cruise also became the first player to win the Wile Cup without having won a single tournament.